kylirh/goes-notify/README.md

 # goes-notify

+This is the same app as [goes-notify](https://github.com/Drewster727/goes-notify), but has been updated to work with Python 3.

 This app will simply parse json output from the interview scheduler for many of CBP's Trusted Traveler Programs, including Global Entry, NEXUS, SENTRI, US/Mexico FAST, and US/Canada FAST.
 You don't need to provide a login, it will simply check the available dates against your current interview date, then notify you if a better date can be locked in.

 Based on the ge-cancellation-checker that originally utilized phantomjs to login as the user: